 • Plant garlic cloves in your vegetable beds.

-• Add some Natural Grower Soil Conditioner to the soil for the worms to take in over the winter, so your beds are in tip-top condition in the spring
+• Mulch your beds with our Soil Conditioner or compost to the soil for the worms to take in over the winter, so your beds are in tip-top condition in the spring.
+Read our article about the benefits of mulching your beds to find out why it is such an important job to do in your garden.

 • Sow some Green Manure crops in empty beds, to help improve soil fertility and nutrient levels, along with adding organic matter to the soil and suppressing weeds.
+Green Manure crops are grown to benefit the soil rather than as an edible crop or flower.
 Visit Sow Seeds to look at their range of green manure crops that you can sow now.

 • Stake tall brassicas